ARRA Transit Programs

 Transit Capital Assistance

-- FTA announced a solicitation for proposals for the discretionary Tribal Transit Program in the Federal Register on March 23, 2009 (PDF) [Federal Register on March 23, 2009 (HTML)].
-The deadline for submitting applications was May 22, 2009.
-FTA announced a solicitation for proposals for the discretionary Greenhouse Gas and Energy Reduction program (TIGGER) in the Federal Register on March 24, 2009 (PDF) [Federal Register on March 24, 2009 (HTML)].
+- FTA announced a solicitation for proposals for the discretionary Greenhouse Gas and Energy Reduction program (TIGGER) in the Federal Register on March 24, 2009 (PDF) [Federal Register on March 24, 2009 (HTML)].
 The deadline for submitting applications was May 22, 2009.
 FTA received 224 applications for 561 projects with a total value of over $2 billion by the May 22, 2009 deadline.
 On October 13, 2009, FTA published a Federal Register Notice (PDF) [Federal Register on October 13, 2009 (HTML)] on March 24, 2009, announcing the selection of 43 projects to receive the $100 million in funding available.

 - $750 million was appropriated for the Fixed Guideway Infrastructure Investment Program.
-These funds were apportioned under the first 4 tiers of the Section 5309 Fixed Guideway Modernization formula.
+These funds were apportioned under the first four tiers of the Section 5309 Fixed Guideway Modernization formula.

-- $750 Million was appropriated for Capital Investment Grants, for major capital projects eligible under the Section 5309 New Starts/Small Starts program, with priority given to projects already under construction that were able to obligate the funds by July 17, 2009.
-FTA announced its allocation of these funds in the Federal Register on May 11, 2009 (PDF) [Federal Register on May 11, 2009 (HTML)].
+- $750 million was appropriated for Capital Investment Grants for major capital projects eligible under the Section 5309 New Starts/Small Starts program, with priority given to projects already under construction that were able to obligate the funds by July 17, 2009.

 - The Department of Transportation published a Federal Register notice on May 18, 2009 (PDF) [Federal Register notice on May 18, 2009 (HTML)], inviting applications for a $1.5 billion multi-modal ARRA discretionary program for major capital transportation infrastructure investments.
 The Department will publish a Notice in the Federal Register on June 17, 2009, responding to comments on the initial Federal Register.
 Transit projects are eligible.
 Criteria for selection are detailed in the notice.
 Applications are due by September 15, 2009.